zenstruck/foundry/docs/index.rst

 .. note::

-    The `ResetDatabase <Enable Foundry in your TestCase>`_ trait is required when using global state.
+    The :ref:`ResetDatabase <enable-foundry-in-your-testcase>` trait is required when using global state.

 PHPUnit Data Providers
 ~~~~~~~~~~~~~~~~~~~~~~